bpops/macos-montecarlo/README.md

 Please note that this script will install Xcode tools and Homebrew if necessary, install required packages, and modify your `.zshrc` file.
 Please read through this script and understand what it does before running on your machine.

-This script has only been tested on macOS Monterey (12.4) on an Intel-based MacBook Pro.
-It definitely will not work with any version earlier than Catalina, which is when Apple switched from bash to zsh.
+This script only works on macOS 12+ (Big Sur, Monterey, Ventura); this is due to the requirement by Root to have xcode (not just the command line tools) installed; the version of Xcode in the App store requires mac OS 12+.

 ## Credits